Class Absence Notification

 - On-going medical or mental health conditions or concerns

-- Temporary Impairment (please review resources and support offered through the Office of Disability Resources)
+- Temporary Impairment with ongoing medical concerns such as concussions and broken bones (please review resources and support offered through the Office of Disability Resources)

 - Participation in University Sponsored Events (please work with your faculty and/or advisor directly)

-Documentation must be provided on official letterhead and dated by a licensed medical or mental health provider.
+Medical excused absences must be provided on official letterhead and dated by a licensed medical or mental health provider.
 The documentation must state the dates of treatment or hospitalization and the student's anticipated return date.
-These dates must be identified by the medical or mental health provider.
-Medical records should not be provided.

-Please note: on-going or chronic health or mental health concerns should be addressed through the Office of Disability Resources.
+Please note: Class Absence Notifications cannot be used to request accommodations or class Zoom options.
+On-going (3 weeks or more), chronic health, or mental health concerns should be addressed through the Office of Disability Resources.

-Once the request and documentation have been submitted, the office will review and verify the submitted information.
-Submitted requests will generally be reviewed within two (2) business days.
+- Once the request and documentation have been submitted, the office will review and verify the submitted information.
+Submitted requests will generally be reviewed within two to four (2-4) business days depending on the volume of requests.